kgreed/kgreed.github.io/_posts/2017-02-05-Hello-GitHub-Pages.md

 I am so pleased to say I have it working, without needing to install Jekyll on my machine or even fumble with git command lines.

-I found the instructions at[https://pages.github.com/](https://pages.github.com/ "GitHub Pages") somewhat confusing.
+I found the instructions at[ GitHub Pages ](https://pages.github.com/ "GitHub Pages") somewhat confusing.

 The draw card phrase "*Hosted directly from your GitHub repository.
 Just edit, push, and your changes are live.*"  gave me the idea that I need not actually install anything local to my computer.
 And indeed this is actually the case.